Build data aggregation with StreamX

 streamx publish -s 'template.bytes=file://site/template.html' renderers template.html

-• -s indicates that an external plain text file is used as the source of the published content
+• -s indicates that an external plain text file is the source for the published content

 • renderers is the channel you are publishing the template to